EU moves to save Pompeii, protect it from mafia

-ROME The European Union launched a 105 million euro ($142.05 million) restoration of the Roman city of Pompeii on Wednesday, and said it would seek to protect conservation funds from the mafia.
+ROME The European Union launched a 105 million euro restoration of the Roman city of Pompeii on Wednesday, and said it would seek to protect conservation funds from the mafia.

 The project began a day after police arrested a restorer on suspicion of pocketing hugely inflated fees for work at the crumbling world heritage site that was declared to be in a state of emergency in 2008 due to its deterioration.